 - Easy paced running across undulating terrain – including regular trail running across undulating terrain, is one of the best ways to develop a base level of conditioning for downhill running.

-- Steady/tempo paced running on undulating terrain – once you’ve adapted to running on undulating terrain, you can look to increase the intensity of some of these runs by including some steady/tempo pace running across undulating terrain.
+- Steady/tempo paced running on undulating terrain – once you’ve adapted to running on undulating terrain, you can look to increase the intensity of some of these runs by including some steady, or, tempo running across undulating terrain.

 - Tempo hill intervals – here you combine faster uphill intervals with a steady pace on the downhills.
 The advantage here, is that you combine the benefits of uphill and downhill running in one training session.

 - Downhill strides – the next stage is to include some downhill strides.
 These should be kept relatively short, and run at an intensity that’s similar to high end aerobic intervals (~VO2max intensity)